mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 And if a *match* is not found, then something is wrong.
 Imagine doing some kind of *partial processing* where you're calculating some additional information to be *merged* with an *existing record*, and if the *existing record* isn't found, that's an error.
 In that case, you would want to raise an exception.
 That would be *fail*.
 In other cases, it's OK if you don't find a record to update with the new information, but you also don't want to create that record, in which case that option would be *discard*.

 Now, when there is a *matching document* found, you can specify *four options* to *whenMatched*, in addition to the default *merge* action.
-They are *replace, keep existing, fail*, and then one more special option in the array block. *Replace and keep existing* is straightforward. *Replace* means the incoming document will *completely overwrite or replace the matching document in the target collection*. *KeepExisting* will *discard the incoming document and leave the existing document in the target collection as it is*.

-And fail would be useful when you absolutely do not expect to find a match.
+They are *replace, keep existing, fail*, and then one more special option in the *bracket*. *Replace and keep existing* is straightforward. *Replace* means the incoming document will *completely overwrite or replace the matching document in the target collection*. *KeepExisting* will *discard the incoming document and leave the existing document in the target collection as it is*.
+And *fail would be useful when you absolutely do not expect to find a match*.
 I'll show you an example of that later.

-The last option you have when a document that's incoming matches an existing document is useful when you want to merge their values of fields somehow, but a simple merge option is not sufficient.
+The last option you have when a document that's incoming *matches an existing document* is useful when you want to *merge* their values of fields somehow, but a simple *merge* option is not sufficient.
+The *Brackets* here represent that you can specify *your own custom pipeline* that will be used to compute a new document to be written to the *target collection*.
+You can compute it from fields of, both, the *incoming and existing versions of the document*.

-The.

-Brackets here represent that you can specify your own custom pipeline that will be used to compute a new document to be written to the target collection.

-You can compute it from fields of, both, the incoming and existing versions of the document.

 Now, the pipeline is limited to stages that do single document transformations, like project or $addFields, and it will be applied to existing matched document in the target collection.